Miro0o/Docs-Notes/Other Networks of Knowledge/📜 Human History/World's Science & Technology History/World's Science & Technology History.md

 ## 19th Century: Birth of Modern Science
 > 🔗 https://en.wikipedia.org/wiki/19th_century_in_science

-The **19th century in science** saw the birth of science as a profession; the term scientist was coined in 1833 by [William Whewell](https://en.wikipedia.org/wiki/William_Whewell "William Whewell"), which soon replaced the older term of (natural) philosopher.
+The **19th century in science** saw the birth of science as a profession; the term scientist was coined in 1833 by [William Whewell](https://en.wikipedia.org/wiki/William_Whewell "William Whewell"), which soon replaced the older term of *(natural) philosopher*.

 Among the most influential ideas of the 19th century were those of [Charles Darwin](https://en.wikipedia.org/wiki/Charles_Darwin "Charles Darwin") (alongside the independent research of [Alfred Russel Wallace](https://en.wikipedia.org/wiki/Alfred_Russel_Wallace "Alfred Russel Wallace")), who in 1859 published the book _[On the Origin of Species](https://en.wikipedia.org/wiki/On_the_Origin_of_Species "On the Origin of Species")_, which introduced the idea of [evolution](https://en.wikipedia.org/wiki/Evolution "Evolution") by [natural selection](https://en.wikipedia.org/wiki/Natural_selection "Natural selection").
 Another important landmark in medicine and biology were the successful efforts to prove the [germ theory of disease](https://en.wikipedia.org/wiki/Germ_theory_of_disease "Germ theory of disease").
 Following this, [Louis Pasteur](https://en.wikipedia.org/wiki/Louis_Pasteur "Louis Pasteur") made the first [vaccine](https://en.wikipedia.org/wiki/Vaccine "Vaccine") against [rabies](https://en.wikipedia.org/wiki/Rabies "Rabies"), and also made many discoveries in the field of chemistry, including the [asymmetry of crystals](https://en.wikipedia.org/wiki/Optical_isomerism "Optical isomerism").
 In chemistry, [Dmitri Mendeleev](https://en.wikipedia.org/wiki/Dmitri_Mendeleev "Dmitri Mendeleev"), following the [atomic theory](https://en.wikipedia.org/wiki/Atomic_theory "Atomic theory") of [John Dalton](https://en.wikipedia.org/wiki/John_Dalton "John Dalton"), created the first [periodic table](https://en.wikipedia.org/wiki/Periodic_table "Periodic table") of [elements](https://en.wikipedia.org/wiki/Chemical_element "Chemical element").
 In physics, the experiments, theories and discoveries of [Michael Faraday](https://en.wikipedia.org/wiki/Michael_Faraday "Michael Faraday"), [Andre-Marie Ampere](https://en.wikipedia.org/wiki/Andre-Marie_Ampere "Andre-Marie Ampere"), [James Clerk Maxwell](https://en.wikipedia.org/wiki/James_Clerk_Maxwell "James Clerk Maxwell"), and their contemporaries led to the creation of [electromagnetism](https://en.wikipedia.org/wiki/Electromagnetism "Electromagnetism") as a new branch of science.
 [Thermodynamics](https://en.wikipedia.org/wiki/Thermodynamics "Thermodynamics") led to an understanding of heat and the notion of energy was defined.